TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 Whether or not to apply subtraction of a custom preview colour dark field image.
 This is not the same as the dark field image used for the full resolution image dark field subtraction.

-<ON|OFF|image_file> - Supply either the strings ON or OFF or the file name (optionally to include the full path) of an image to be used as the colour dark field image.
+<ON|OFF|image_file> - a string varval.
+Supply either the (case sensitive) strings ON or OFF or the file name (optionally to include the full path) of an image to be used as the colour dark field image.
 File names and paths must not contain spaces.
+This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).

+**Note**: If the argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.

 **Note**: Acceptable formats for the image file are: PPM (P6) and BMP (24 bpp).
 No other options are allowed.
+For a file name to be acceptable it must have a .ppm or .bmp extension (case is not important here).

 **Note**: The ON/OFF actions will only work if you have loaded a custom colour dark field image before setting this to ON or OFF.
 Submitting a file name will cause pardcap to assess the file and set 'pending' flag to 1 if it is successful.
 The ON/OFF status will be whatever it happens to be at the pardcap end and will not change just by virtue of submitting an image file.
 So you need to call this function twice the very first time you use it in a script.
 The first call is to submit your file.
 Then, if the file was accepted OK, call it again with either ON or OFF.